shaid85/B5-Assingnment-2/README.md

 ### 2. (3)Explain the Primary Key and Foreign Key concepts in PostgreSQL.

-**Ans:** In PostgreSQL, a primary Key is a column or a group of columns in a table that uniquely identifies each row in that table.
-Can't two rows have the same value in the primary key column(s), primary key columns cannot contain NULL values and each table can have only one primary key.
+**Ans:** In PostgreSQL, a **Primary Key** is a column or a group of columns in a table that uniquely identifies each row.
+Two rows can't have the same value in the primary key column(s), primary key columns cannot contain NULL values and each table can have only one primary key.

 ```sql
 CREATE TABLE employees (